 Accounting was not much different, as I had done numerous audits for tech companies.
 What was different was the financial planning and analysis part, which goes with the kinds of products tech companies sell.

-Quitting the tech company to join the impact investment sector
+Quitting the tech company and joining the impact investment sector

-Asad, who is the CEO and Managing Partner of SIMA Fund (and also one of the oldest asset managers in the impact investment sector), was known to me since 2015.
-In the past, we had spoken several times about me working with him and finally, it happened in 2020 with SIMA funds.
+Asad, who is the CEO and Managing Partner of SIMA Fund and also one of the oldest asset managers in the impact investment sector, was an acquaintance since 2015.
+In the past, we had spoken several times about me working with him, and finally, it happened in 2020 with SIMA funds.

 The partner role at SIMA Fund is very satisfying in many ways.
 The learning is humongous, networking is great and at the end of the day, it’s an impact sector which means, every dollar which we place is used to serve someone at the bottom of the pyramid.
 Very few commercial roles have this opportunity.